Scottish Americans: Soldiers and statesmen

 More than 160,000 Scottish emigrants migrated to the U.S., American statesmen of Scottish descent in the early Republic included Secretary of the Treasury Alexander Hamilton, Secretary of War Henry Knox, and President James Monroe.
 Andrew Jackson and James K. Polk were Scotch-Irish presidents and products of the frontier in the period of Westward expansion.
 Among the most famous Scottish American soldier frontiersmen was Sam Houston, founding father of Texas.

 Other Scotch-Irish presidents included James Buchanan, Chester Alan Arthur, William McKinley and Richard M. Nixon, Theodore Roosevelt (through his mother), Woodrow Wilson, Lyndon B. Johnson, and Ronald Reagan were of Scottish descent.
 By one estimate, 75% of U.S. presidents could claim some Scottish ancestry.

 Sam Houston was Scotch-Irish (Ulster Scots) descent, and namesake for the city of Houston, Texas.

 Scottish Americans fought on both sides of the Civil War, and a monument to their memory was erected in Edinburgh, Scotland, in 1893.
 Winfield Scott, Ulysses S. Grant, Joseph E. Johnston, Irvin McDowell, James B. McPherson, Jeb Stuart and John B. Gordon were of Scottish descent, George B. McClellan and Stonewall Jackson Scotch-Irish.

 Douglas MacArthur and George Marshall upheld the martial tradition in the twentieth century.
 Grace Murray Hopper, a rear admiral and computer scientist, was the oldest officer and highest-ranking woman in the U.S. armed forces on her retirement at the age of 80 in 1986.
 Isabella Cannon, the former Mayor of Raleigh, North Carolina, served as the first female mayor of a U.S. state capital.

 Automakers

+David Buick, founder of the Buick Motor Company.

 The Scottish-born Alexander Winton built one of the first American automobiles in 1896, and specialized in motor racing.
 He broke the world speed record in 1900.
 In 1903, he became the first man to drive across the United States.
 David Dunbar Buick, another Scottish emigrant, founded Buick in 1903.
 The Scottish-born William Blackie transformed the Caterpillar Tractor Company into a multinational corporation.